 Our dental technology and techniques can make root canal therapy virtually painless.

-Most patients tend to avoid root canal therapy since it has a reputation of being painful.
-However, the procedure is virtually painless since Dr. Ruehle and our team will apply a local anesthetic.
+Most patients tend to avoid root canal therapy since it has a reputation for being painful.
+However, the procedure is virtually painless since your dentist will apply a local anesthetic.
 That way, you won’t experience any discomfort or anxiety during your treatment.
 It’s important to seek treatment if your tooth has become severely infected or sensitive.

 Root canal therapy is a virtually painless procedure that can preserve your severely infected tooth.
-Dr. Ruehle and our expert staff are dedicated to preserving your oral health and ensuring your teeth are completely healthy.
+Dr. Ruehle and our staff are dedicated to preserving your oral health and ensuring your teeth are completely healthy.

-To learn more about how you can benefit from our treatment options, contact our Denton, TX practice by calling (940) 566-4888 or by filling out an online contact form.
+To learn more about how you can benefit from our treatment options, contact our Denton, TX practice by calling (940) 566-4888 or filling out an online contact form.
 We proudly serve patients residing in the Robinson Oaks and Corinth areas.